KDHE discontinues COVID-19 contact tracing operations - NewsBreak

 KDHE said that contract tracing staff will be reassigned to contact investigations.

-The department said county health departments in the state are already slowing down their contact tracing efforts, and K-12 schools participating in contact tracing may also suspend operations.Wichita’s largest COVID-19 testing site suspends testing indefinitely
+The department said county health departments in the state are already slowing down their contact tracing efforts and K-12 schools participating in contact tracing may suspend operations as well.Lawrence considers closing schools amid funding cuts, enrollment decline

 “The pandemic is far from over, but this step is a move toward managing COVID-19 as an endemic disease,” Stanek said.
 “The responsibility of protecting yourself and others belongs to all of us.”

-A person who tests positive for COVID-19 will now be responsible for notifying their close contacts.
+A person who tests positive for COVID-19 will now have the responsibility of notifying their close contacts.
 If the person exposed others at high-risk settings, KDHE or the local health department will contact the setting.